-China diplomat: centers for Muslims there are “campuses”
+Chinese envoy calls Muslim detention centers ‘campuses’

 - Witness describes death plunge of two Yosemite climbers

-Le also told reporters he had recently visited some centers in Xinjiang — and played ping pong and ate halal food there.

-The centers have drawn condemnation from across the world, including from the United States, as well as from human rights groups.
+He also took aim at a U.S.-led event in Geneva on Xinjiang — calling that “unacceptable” interference in Chinese sovereignty.

-The comments by Le came as China was responding to more than 200 recommendations by other countries on ways that Beijing could improve human rights as part of a Human Rights Council process known as the Universal Periodic Review, or UPR.
+The envoy’s comments came as China was responding to more than 200 recommendations by other countries on ways that Beijing could improve human rights as part of a Human Rights Council process known as the Universal Periodic Review.

 All U.N. member states undergo such screening, generally every four to five years.
 Le said China had accepted 82 percent of the recommendations presented during the review last November.
 The council formally adopted the review of China without a vote on Friday.